AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/best-practices/logging-troubleshooting.md

 2023-07-18T10:27:05.585Z       stdout: 2023-07-18T10:27:05.585Z [main /283976-asctestamina-stage/amazon-app/scheduled-amazon-sync-products] info: {"message":"Start retrieving Amazon product updates","params":{}}
 ```

 Sometimes logs do not appear, like web action logs or small random hiccups.
 In such a case, you can use the activation ID to get specific logs for that action.
+When an action is invoked, it produces an activation record that contains information about this invocation, including `activationId`, `statusCode`, logs, and more.
+By default, activations have a 7-day time to live (TTL).
+Activation IDs are an excellent resource to key on for debugging internally and should be provided in the description of support issues around runtime actions.
+The OpenWhisk documentation describes the [full list activation properties](https://github.com/apache/openwhisk/blob/master/docs/actions.md#understanding-the-activation-record).

 #### Get logs using the aio CLI